 Mario Cordero, July 1, 2003 - May 23, 2011

 Mario Cordero, a Long Beach workers' compensation defense attorney, was first appointed to the Commission in 2003 by then-Mayor Beverly O'Neill and confirmed to a six-year term by the Long Beach City Council.
 He was reappointed by Mayor Bob Foster and confirmed to a second six-year term in 2009.
 Mr. Cordero also served as Vice-President and President of the Board.
 Mr. Cordero spearheaded the development of the pioneering Green Port Policy, which outlines sustainability guidelines for Port operations, mandating that trade growth must run parallel with environmental stewardship.
 The Green Port Policy, which has led to environmental initiatives like the Clean Trucks Program, the Vessel Low-Sulfur Fuel Program, the Technology Advancement Program and others, now serves as a model of environmental stewardship to ports across the country and around the globe.
 Mr. Cordero left the Board of Harbor Commissioners in 2011 after he was named to the Federal Maritime Commission by President Barack Obama.
+After serving six years on the FMC, four of them as chairman, Mr. Cordero was named Executive Director of the Port of Long Beach beginning in May 2017.

 Dr. Mike Walter, July 5, 2005 - August 1, 2011